Dimchikkk/revel/DSL.md

-text_update ELEMENT "New text with ${expr}" text_bind ELEMENT_ID VARIABLE   # bind a text element to a string variable position_bind ELEMENT_ID VARIABLE # store element position as "x,y" string presentation_next               # advance presentation to next slide presentation_auto_next_if VARIABLE VALUE  # auto-advance when variable reaches value
+text_update ELEMENT "New text with ${expr}" text_bind ELEMENT_ID VARIABLE   # bind a text element to a string variable position_bind ELEMENT_ID VARIABLE # store element position as "x,y" string element_delete ELEMENT_ID       # delete an element from the canvas presentation_next               # advance presentation to next slide presentation_auto_next_if VARIABLE VALUE  # auto-advance when variable reaches value
 ```